From Courcelle-sur-Yvette to Versailles via the Étangs de Montbron

 Yellow markings

-Directional markers for the paths in Gif-sur-Yvette
+Signposts for the Gif-sur-Yvette trails

 Blue markings

-Blue + red and yellow markings
+Blue + Red and Yellow markings

 No markings

-Blue + red and yellow markings
+Blue + Red and Yellow markings

 Red and yellow markings